Cray-HPE/docs-sat/docs/dashboards/SAT_Grafana_Dashboards.md

 This would result in the address for Grafana being `https://sma-grafana.cmn.EXAMPLE_DOMAIN.com`

-For additional details about how to access the Grafana Dashboards refer to *Access the Grafana Monitoring UI* in the SMA product documentation.
+For more information on accessing the Grafana Dashboards, refer to **Access the Grafana Monitoring UI** in the SMA product documentation.

-For more information about the interpretation of metrics for the SAT Grafana Dashboards refer to *Fabric Telemetry Kafka Topics* in the SMA product documentation.
+For more information on the interpretation of metrics for the SAT Grafana Dashboards, refer to "Fabric Telemetry Kafka Topics" in the SMA product documentation.

 ## Navigate SAT Grafana Dashboards